Speedspencer/ItemSkinChanger/README.md

 - `messageCooldown`: The minimum time in seconds between messages sent to the same player.
 - `errorShowPermission`: If true, the required permission will be shown when a player tries to set the custom model data without having the necessary permission.
 - `customModelData`: A section for each item material, containing the custom model data names and their corresponding values.

+## Handling Item Duplication

+When a player who is not the owner of an item picks it up, the plugin prevents the item from being duplicated.
+This is done by manually adding the item to the player's inventory and then removing the item entity from the world.

 ## Installation